 But ideally, I’d like to be able to just resolve my tree of objects once using

-something like the include
+something like the include parameter

 and then replace links in my object structure with the actual resolved entry.